Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

-Already in 1952, Taylor proposed that hydrodynamic interactions between nearby cilia plays a key role for their synchronization \cite{Taylor1952}.
-Recent experiments indeed demonstrated synchronization by hydrodynamic coupling in pairs of cilia \cite{Brumley2014}, as well as phase-locking to external oscillatory flows with characteristic Arnold tongues \cite{Quaranta2015,Pellicciotta2020}.
+Already in 1952, Taylor proposed that hydrodynamic interactions between nearby cilia play a key role for their synchronization~\cite{Taylor1952}.
+When a beating cilium performs its bending wave, it sets the surrounding fluid in motion, resulting in time-dependent hydrodynamic friction forces that act on nearby cilia.
+Recent experiments indeed demonstrated synchronization by hydrodynamic coupling in pairs of cilia~\cite{Brumley2014}, as well as phase-locking to external oscillatory flows with characteristic Arnold tongues \cite{Quaranta2015,Pellicciotta2020}.
+Recent theoretical work predicts different synchronization modes between pairs of hydrodynamically coupled cilia, depending on their relative positions~\cite{Solovev2020a, Man2020}.

-The periodic sequence of shapes that a cilium assumes during its beat cycle represents a limit cycle.
-This limit cycle can be paramaterized by a phase variable such that phase speed is constant in the absence of perturbations and noise \cite{Pikovsky2003}.
-This allows to describe beating cilia as phase oscillators \cite{Ma2014, Wan2014b}.
-Upon change of hydrodynamic load, the phase speed changes, i.e., cilia progress slower or faster along their beat cycle \cite{Goldstein2009,Klindt2016,Pellicciotta2020}.
-This load-response of cilia is a prerequisite for cilia synchronization by hydrodynamic interactions, and is implicit in previous minimal models \cite{Vilfan2006,Guirao2007,Niedermayer2008,Uchida2011,Wollin2011,Friedrich2012,Friedrich2016,Pellicciotta2020,Meng2020}.
+Yet, we still do not understand how hydrodynamic interactions and the shape of the cilia beat select the direction of metachronal waves in cilia carpets.
+Multiple wave directions are possible, yet these may not be stable to small perturbations (\textit{local stability}) or be unlikely to be selected for random initial conditions (\textit{global stability}).
+A key question thus concerns the local and global stability of different metachronal wave modes.
+The global stability of synchronization states in collections of coupled oscillators, not just interacting cilia, is still a field of active research~\cite{Wiley2006, Delabays2017, Menck2013}.

-Cilia are noisy oscillators: their regular bending waves exhibit frequency jitter or \textit{active phase noise} \cite{Polin2009,Ma2014}, which causes phase slips in pairs of synchronized cilia (one cilium executing an extra beat), as observed in the bi-ciliate green alga \textit{Chlamydomonas} \cite{Goldstein2009}.
-Phase slips in pairs of cilia are well described by the Adler equation of coupled noisy phase oscillators \cite{Adler1946,Stratonovich1967}.
-In model cilia carpets with $N{\gg}2$ cilia, multiple stable synchronized states co-exist \cite{Meng2020}, prompting the question for their basins-of-attraction and prevalence in the presence of noise.
-Even in the absence of noise, global stability of coupled oscillators is a field of active research \cite{Wiley2006,Menck2013}.
+The periodic sequence of shapes that a cilium assumes during its beat cycle represents a limit cycle in a high-dimensional shape space~\cite{Ma2014,Werner2014}.
+This limit cycle can be parameterized by a single phase variable such that phase speed is constant in the absence of perturbations and noise~\cite{Pikovsky2003}.
+This allows to describe beating cilia as phase oscillators~\cite{Ma2014, Wan2014b}.
+In the presence of external flows, which change the hydrodynamic load, the phase speed changes, i.e., cilia progress slower or faster along their beat cycle, while deviations from the limit-cycle sequence of shapes remain small for moderate flows \cite{Goldstein2009,Klindt2016,Pellicciotta2020}.
+This \textit{load-response} of cilia (reflected by the load-dependent speed of their phase variable) is a prerequisite for cilia synchronization by hydrodynamic interactions, and is implicit in previous minimal models \cite{Vilfan2006,Guirao2007,Niedermayer2008,Uchida2011,Wollin2011,Friedrich2012,Friedrich2016,Pellicciotta2020,Meng2021}.